-On this date 28 years ago (Jan.
+On this day, 34 years ago (Jan.
 17, 1986), Reba McEntire fulfilled a lifelong dream by becoming a member of the Grand Ole Opry.

-The Oklahoma native’s induction was part of a big milestone for the Opry as well.
-She became an official member during a televised special honoring the Opry's 60th anniversary.
-But while most people were in a celebratory mood that evening, one country music legend, Hank Snow, boycotted the show, when producers limited him to one verse of his hit, ‘I'm Moving On.’
+McEntire's induction was part of a big milestone for the Opry: The Oklahoma native became an official member of the revered organization during a televised special honoring the Grand Ole Opry's 60th anniversary.
+But while most people were in a celebratory mood that evening, one country artist, Hank Snow, boycotted the show after producers limited him to one verse of his hit "I'm Moving On."

-Still, the songstress didn't let the off-screen drama affect her big night.
-She returned to the famous stage only three days later, to perform her newest single, ‘Whoever's in New England,’ which became her fifth No. 1 hit.
+Still, McEntire didn't let the off-screen drama affect her big night.
+She even returned to the famous stage three days later to perform her newest single, "Whoever's in New England," which became her fifth No. 1 hit.

-McEntire's induction into the hallowed hall came nine years after she made her Grand Ole Opry debut, in 1977.
-Originally planning on performing two songs, her time on stage was reduced to one song, thanks to an unexpected appearance by Dolly Parton.
+McEntire's induction into the hallowed hall came nine years after she made her Grand Ole Opry debut in 1977.
+That evening, she was originally planning on performing two songs, but her time on stage was reduced to one song due to an unexpected appearance by Dolly Parton.

-Clearly, McEntire held no ill will, and has said the Grand Ole Opry is still one of her favorite places to perform.
+McEntire has said that the Grand Ole Opry is still one of her favorite places to perform.

-“The Grand Ole Opry is a home,” she says.
+“The Grand Ole Opry is a home," the country legend says.
 "It’s a family.
 It’s like a family reunion, when you come back and get to see everybody.”